-Officially the Codex Alimentarius is ”a collection of internationally recognized standards, codes of practice, guidelines, and other recommendations relating to foods, food production, and food safety”.
+United Nations Codex Alimentarius is a collection of internationally recognized standards, codes of practice, guidelines, and other recommendations relating to foods, food production, and food safety.
+Unofficially the purpose of Codex Alimentarius seems to be to eradicate all alternative food and medicine.

 CONTROL OVER OUR FOOD

-In the video below from 2008 Dr. Rima E. Laibow from Natural Solutions Foundation talks about Codex Alimentarius.
-The title of the lecture is: Nutricide – Criminalizing Natural Health, Vitamins, and Herbs
+In the video below from 2008 Dr. Rima E. Laibow from Natural Solutions Foundation talks about United Nations Codex Alimentarius.
+The title of the lecture is: Nutricide – Criminalizing Natural Health, Vitamins, and Herbs.

 Let me tell you about Codex Alimentarius.
 Let me help you understand the enemy.
 And let me assure you, that absolutely nothing that I’m going to tell you is exaggerated, is interpolated, or is imagined.
 Everything I’m going to tell you is documented.
 A great deal is documented on my website www.healthfreedomusa.org.
 Let me back up and tell you that I’ve been watching Codex Alimentarius come toward us for about the last decade.
 And I’ve been watching the votes in congress which – god help us – is our bastion of support and protection against Codex.
-And I’ll explain why that is.
-I’ve been watching the votes to protect our health freedom dwindle And to finally in the 9th congress without a good deal of activity, we didn’t have the votes to protect us.
 I’ve been watching Codex Alimentarius accelerate, I’ve been watching it expand and I’ve been getting more and more troubled.

 THE ORIGIN OF CODEX ALIMENTARIUS